Allan State School: Landscape features and play equipment

 The Suter teaching building and Suter teacher's residence are highly visible and prominent features of Sandy Creek Road.
 With vistas from the road across an open front lawn, the buildings read as a pair, set within a rural landscape.

 The playing field, located directly south of the shed and enclosure, is an open grassed area, separated from the former school buildings by a fence.

 An early netball hoop is located at the north end of the playing field.
 It comprises a roughly-hewn timber post, with a metal hoop fixed to the top.

 The timber frame of an early swing is located between the Suter teaching building and playshed.
 The framing includes two tall, roughly-hewn timber posts connected with a timber beam.
 Some early metal fixings and chains are attached to the beam.

 Remnants of the tennis court include two timber net posts, with metal hooks.
 The extent of the former tennis court is now grassed.

 Four early timber posts along the east boundary mark the original extent of the grounds: two are located at the corners of the lot boundary, one is adjacent a chicken coop and one is near the swing set.
 Other early timber fence posts are along the playing field section of the Sandy Creek Road boundary.
 The two-rail timber fence with wire mesh along Sandy Creek Road has been reconstructed to match its c.
 1929 design.

 A commemorative stone (1992) is located near the entrance gate from Sandy Creek Road to the school yard, marking the 120th anniversary of the school, and its opening and closing dates.

 A mature silky oak tree (Grevillea robusta) survives between the residence yard and playing field.

+Sandy Creek State School and Allan community records have been placed in State Library of Queensland.